 - COMPANY HEADQUARTERS LOCATION: Germany

-Siemens has identified the following specific mitigations that users can implement to reduce the risk associated with this vulnerability:
+Siemens has identified the following specific workarounds/mitigation that users can implement to reduce the risk:

 - Minimize network exposure for all control system devices and/or systems, and ensure that they are not accessible from the Internet.

 - Locate control system networks and remote devices behind firewalls, and isolate them from the business network.

 - When remote access is required, use secure methods, such as Virtual Private Networks (VPNs), recognizing that VPNs may have vulnerabilities and should be updated to the most current version available.
 Also recognize that VPN is only as secure as the connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.